Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters: Discussion Conclusions

 The choice of $30\,$ms to define a MSP is consistent with previous studies \citep[e.g.,][]{Lorimer2008,Ye2019}, but is admittedly somewhat arbitrary.
 Some core-collapsed clusters (e.g., M15 and NGC~6624) contain a handful of mildly recycled isolated pulsars with relatively large spin periods ($\gtrsim 100\,$ms) that in principle may also have formed through TDEs but with less mass accreted by the neutron star \citep[e.g.,][]{CamiloRasio2005}.
 Overall, the median spin period for all isolated pulsars in clusters is roughly $5.3\,$ms \citep{psr_catalog}.
 Less than $10\%$ of the observed isolated pulsars have periods in excess of $30\,$ms, thus this definition reasonably captures the bulk of the observed distribution.
 Additionally, we note that the spin period distribution for the observed \textit{binary} pulsars in clusters peaks at a slightly lower value than the isolated pulsars (the median spin period of the binary pulsars is roughly $3.7\,$ms) and a Kolmogorov–Smirnov test reveals these two distributions may in fact be distinct (KS statistic of roughly 0.3).
 Tentatively, this may hint at different formation channels for the binary versus isolated pulsars (e.g., classic binary mass transfer versus TDEs).

 As shown by Equation~(\ref{eq:spin}), the final spin period of the neutron star is determined by the mass accreted, which in turn is determined by the mass bound to the neutron star and the accretion efficiency of the disk (the $s$ parameter in Equation~\ref{eq:Macc}).
-For simplicity, we can assume that, as shown in our SPH models, for disruptions of K- and M-dwarfs with $M\lesssim0.8\,M_{\odot}$ (simulations 1-3 in Table \ref{table:sims}) roughly $20\%$ of the disrupted star becomes bound to the neutron star, while for disruptions of main-sequence stars with $M\gtrsim0.8\,M_{\odot}$ (including blue stragglers; simulations 4-7) roughly $90\%$ of the mass is bound to the neutron star.
-Under these assumptions, from the distribution of stellar masses that undergo TDEs in our \texttt{CMC} models, we estimate that, for $s=0.2$ (assuming $R_{\rm disk} \approx 10^{11}\,$cm so that $[R_{\rm NS}/R_{\rm disk}]^{0.2}\approx0.1$), in nearly {\em all\/} TDEs (950 out of the 988 in our \texttt{CMC} models) the neutron star would accrete sufficient mass to attain MSP spin periods ($P_s < 30\,$ms), corresponding to an average of roughly 10 isolated MSPs per cluster.
-For $s=0.4$ ($[R_{\rm NS}/R_{\rm disk}]^{0.4}\approx0.01$), roughly $50\%$ of TDEs (517 out of 988) would create MSPs, corresponding to roughly 5~isolated MSPs per cluster.
+For simplicity, we can assume that, as shown in our SPH models, roughly $90\%$ of the disrupted star becomes bound to the neutron star.
+Under this assumption, from the distribution of stellar masses that undergo TDEs in our \texttt{CMC} models, we estimate that, for $s=0.2$ (assuming $R_{\rm disk} \approx 10^{11}\,$cm so that $[R_{\rm NS}/R_{\rm disk}]^{0.2}\approx0.1$), in {\em all\/} TDEs the neutron star would accrete sufficient mass to attain MSP spin periods ($P_s < 30\,$ms), corresponding to an average of roughly 10 isolated MSPs per cluster.
+For $s=0.4$ ($[R_{\rm NS}/R_{\rm disk}]^{0.4}\approx0.01$), roughly $56\%$ of TDEs (558 out of 988) would create MSPs, corresponding to roughly 5~isolated MSPs per cluster.
 For $s=0.5$ (roughly $0.3\%$ of the bound mass is accreted), only~41 (roughly 4\%) of all identified TDEs would lead to MSPs.

 Current observations have revealed 98 isolated MSPs in the Milky Way globular clusters.
 Of these, 31 are observed in six core-collapsed clusters, 29 in the massive non-core-collapsed clusters Terzan~5 and 47~Tuc, and the remaining 38 are found in eleven lower-mass non-core-collapsed clusters.
 Because of various observational biases, this sample is likely to remain highly incomplete and the true number of isolated (as well as binary\footnote{Note that the observational biases are fewer and easier overcome for isolated pulsars than for binaries.}) MSPs could be much higher.
 In this case, the formation of roughly 5-10 isolated MSPs per cluster overall (including roughly 20-100 per typical core-collapsed cluster, roughly 20 per massive non-core-collapsed cluster like 47~Tuc or Terzan~5, and roughly 1 per typical low density cluster; see column 9 of Table \ref{table:CMC}) suggested by efficient disk accretion models is quite possibly consistent with observations.